shakacode/react_on_rails/docs/tutorial.md

 cd test-react-on-rails
 ```

-Note: you can do the following two commands in an existing Rails app:
+Note: you can do the following two commands in an existing Rails app or pre Rails 5.1.3:

 ```
 bundle exec rails webpacker:install